ENSpunks/LLC/Introduction.md

 ### BUDGET/MILESTONES:

-Using the $500 1st place prize from the Webhash Buildathon as an inital budget for my project I completed the following:
+Using the $500 1st place prize from the Webhash Buildathon as an inital budget for my project todate I have completed the following:

 * TOKENIZATION LLC Certificate of Formation, State of Delaware Filing Fee): $210 (I paid $100 expedite fee)
 * Delaware Registered Agent: $50/year